its-pointless/gcc_termux/README.txt

 Also just build R as an experiment.
 R-termux-aarch64.zip

+Octave seems to be working fairly well... report bugs???
+Its less annoying to compile than R so i might fix things that are really broken.
+The scripts to compile fortran stuff needs a bit of work to be more user friendly and less of a hack.

 termux gcc resurrected purely because scipy needs it.
 Don't annoy fornwall if you find a bug since its